JordanPak/Rena-Romano/wp-content/plugins/easy-testimonials/readme.txt

 12. This is the Testimonial Grid Widget.

 == Changelog ==

+= 3.1.1 =
+* Compatibility update for WP-CLI
+* Compatibility update for WP 4.9.4

 = 3.1 =
 * Fix issue with View More Testimonials link in various displays.